-In this highly competitive scene, new findings from a report conducted by Deltek on consulting firm trends (2019), make for daunting news for those in the industry.
+In this highly competitive scene, findings from a report conducted by Deltek on consulting firm trends make for daunting reading for those in the industry.
 The study, surveying 700 senior decision-makers from more than a dozen countries, found a collective and pervasive concern among c-suite and business leaders about the future.

 1. Optimizing operational efficiency to outshine the competition

-This means today’s firms need to be agile, with flexible structures to cater for changing demands.
+This means today’s firms need to be agile, with flexible structures to cater to changing demands.
 They also need to ensure they aren’t losing out to competitors who can deliver greater, more consistent output through superior internal operational efficiency.

-For instance, in terms of employee productivity about $10,000 is wasted on mismanaging digital assets each year, on average, professionals spend nearly half their workday searching for information and 21.3% of productivity loss in an organization is attributed to poor document management.
+Here’s where everyday workplace inefficiencies can leave a company exposed and lagging behind its competitors.
+Each year about $10,000 is wasted on mismanaging digital assets, and on average, professionals spend nearly half their workday searching for information.
+A further 21.3% of organizational productivity loss can be attributed to poor document management.

-Take digital asset management tools like Bynder and Brandworkz offer centralized content hubs that when integrated with template management systems, bring all a company’s most up-to-date branded content right inside of office applications employees are using.
-There’s no more time lost hunting down lost document templates, sourcing brand assets or checking style guides.
+Take digital asset management tools like Bynder and Brandworkz.
+When integrated with template management systems, these solutions ensure that all of a company’s latest content is made accessible from within the applications employees are using.
+There’s no more time lost hunting down lost document templates, sourcing brand assets, or checking style guides.
 Plus, all content created is compliant.

 2. Attracting talent with tech

 Industry commentators cite an increased demand for flexible employment such as remote working and the rise of the freelance market as the main culprits for the market’s recruitment problem.
-Yet, rather than fear the rise of this growing community of workers, businesses should be using remote technologies to produce digitally forward-thinking infrastructures that are more appealing to flexible workers.
+Yet, rather than fear the rise of this growing community of workers, businesses should be using remote technologies to produce digitally forward-thinking infrastructures that are more appealing to these flexible workers.